TANRININresulu/Quran_hadith_Islam/readme.md

-in the name of allah the gracious the compassionate
+In the Name of ALLAH THE GRACIOUS THE COMPASSIONATE!

-9:128 and 129 are from THE GOD!
+9:128 and 129 are from satan!
+NOT FROM THE GOD!

-# quran hadith islam
+# Quran hadith Islam

 after more than 12 years of computerized research of quran, physical evidence was discovered proving that quran is indeed the infallible word of god.